grantcurell/projects/Setting Up SmartFabric Director (in progress)/README.md

 3. When it finishes importing, keep in mind that the username and password is:
    1. Username: admin@sfd.local
    2. Password: The password you set
+4. I had problems when I used a DNS name for NTP.
+See: [BUG](./BUG.md)
+5. Go to the [Fabric Designer](https://fdc.emc.com/#!/network-fabric) online.
+6.

 ## Problems Encountered